-Areas of Concentration: Architecture and Urbanism of the Middle East
+Area of Concentration: Architecture and Urbanism of the Modern Middle East

 Faculty Advisor: Nuha N. N. Khoury

-Committee Members: Swati Chattopadhyay (2nd chair), Paul Amar (Global Studies, UCSB), Michael Provence (History, UC San Diego)
+Committee Members: Swati Chattopadhyay (second chair), Paul Amar (Global Studies, UCSB), Michael Provence (History, UCSD)

 M.A.
-Thesis: "Visual Signs of Islam in France: Kufic Inscriptions at Notre Dame, Le Puy" (University of Illinois at Urbana-Champaign, completed 2009)
+Thesis: "Visual Signs of Islam in France: Kufic Inscriptions at Notre Dame, Le Puy" (UIUC, 2009)

-Alex is a Ph.D. candidate specializing in architecture and urbanism in the Middle East during the nineteenth and twentieth centuries.
-She is currently working on her dissertation on Egyptian port cities during British colonization.
+Alex is a Ph.D.
+Candidate specializing in architecture and urbanism in the Middle East during the nineteenth and twentieth centuries.
+She is currently working on her dissertation on urban water infrastructure at the end of the nineteenth century.
 She received her MA from the University of Illinois at Urbana-Champaign in 2009 with a focus in medieval art and architecture.

 Alex has received several grants and fellowships, including a Critical Language Scholarship to study Arabic in Morocco during summer 2015, and a Research Travel Grant from the Center for Middle Eastern Studies for fieldwork in Egypt and Lebanon in 2014.
 She has also received Mallory Fellowship from HAA, a Dean’s Fellowship from the Graduate Division at UC Santa Barbara, and three Foreign Language and Area Studies Fellowships (FLAS) for the study of Arabic.